-Your CIBIL score is a three-digit number ranging between 300 and 900, that denotes your creditworthiness.
+Your CIBIL score is a three-digit number ranging between 300 and 900 that denotes your creditworthiness.
 A high score can help you get quick approval and better deals on loans and credit cards.
-For most banks and non-banks, the minimum credit score required for loan approval is 750.
+For most banks and non-banks, the minimum credit score required for loan approval is 685 or higher.

-But before you learn about your CIBIL score, it is important to know the meaning of CIBIL and why it is critical to your credit health.
+However, before you learn about your CIBIL score, it is essential to know the meaning of CIBIL and why it is critical to your credit health.

 CIBIL stands for Credit Information Bureau India Limited.
-It is a credit information company that is engaged in the maintenance of records of all credit-related activities of individuals as well as organisations.
+It is a credit information company engaged in the maintenance of records of all credit-related activities of individuals and organisations.

-Banks, non-banking finance companies, and other financial institutions submit the credit information of customers to the bureau.
-Based on this information, CIBIL issues a document called the Credit Information Report (CIR) and assigns a credit score to the customer.
+Banks, non-banking finance companies, and other financial institutions submit customers' credit information to the bureau.
+Based on this information, CIBIL issues the Credit Information Report (CIR) and assigns a credit score to the customer.

-This document and the corresponding credit score, commonly referred to as the CIBIL score, is what determines your creditworthiness and tells the lender how likely you are to repay your loan on time.
-A high score indicates a lesser likelihood of loan default while a low score suggests credit-risky behaviour.
+The Credit Health Report document and the corresponding credit score, commonly referred to as the CIBIL score, determines your creditworthiness and tells the lender how likely you are to repay your loan on time.
+A high score indicates a lesser likelihood of loan default, while a low score suggests credit-risky behaviour.

 It is important to note that while CIBIL is a repository of credit information, it does not participate in any lending activity.
 It does, however, provide critical information that banks and lenders use to determine an applicant’s credit profile and identify those customers who have a more reliable history of borrowing.

-Your credit report contains your credit score as well as important information about your borrowing history, repayment frequency, and a record of repayment defaults and delays if any.
+Your credit report contains your credit score and important information about your borrowing history, repayment frequency, and a record of repayment defaults and delays, if any.
 The report also maintains data about your employment and contact details.

 Factors such as your repayment history, credit utilisation ratio, and the number of ongoing loans influence your CIBIL score.